 Simplify the application process

 Again, there is an easy solution for this.
 Simplify the process.
-As you are dealing with internal colleagues making referrals, here is a unique and crazy idea, let them be able to just email your HR team or the manager the resume.
+As you are dealing with internal colleagues making referrals, here is a unique and crazy idea, let them be able to just email your HR team or the manager the CV.
 Crazy right?
 By making the referral process as pain free as possible for the employee, there is a significant increase in referral numbers.
 This is like the job board application process, when an applicant gets redirected to a corporate website and needs to create an account to submit their application, there is a 90% drop off in application.
 The same is true of referrals.
 If your HR team need to track the applicants in the system, have your HR team upload them to the system themselves, do not ask your employees to do it.
+Alternatively, there are numerous tools available that can automatically upload batches of CVs to an ATS without needing a human to manually do it.

 Another reason for disengagement with the referral process is because employees see it as a waste of time.
 If one of your employees takes time out to speak with a friend or family member and then refers them to the company.
 How do you think they feel if they never hear back?
 Your employee is going to look stupid to the person they referred if that person never gets a call or email about the role.
 Or worse, they come in for an interview and then never hear back.
 Your employee is putting their personal reputation on the line every time they refer someone.
 If you make the employee look stupid to their friend or family member, they are not going to want to do it again.